Features

 - If multiple files such as

-, etc., are prepared, responses will change based
+2.json, etc., are prepared, responses will change based

 on request count.